scrapinghub/shub/docs/deploy-custom-image.rst

 Increase the tool's verbosity.

 Most of these options are related with Docker registry authentication.
-If you don't provide them, ``shub-image`` will try to push your image using the plain HTTP ``--insecure-registry`` docker mode.
+If you don't provide them, ``shub`` will try to push your image using the plain HTTP ``--insecure-registry`` docker mode.

 **Example:**

 .. code-block:: bash

-    $ shub-image push --target private --version 1.0.4 \
+    $ shub image push --target private --version 1.0.4 \
     --username johndoe --password johndoepwd

 This example authenticates the user ``johndoe`` to the registry ``your.own.registry:port`` (as defined in the :ref:`build command example <commands-build>`).